bishub-polimi/aa-zkrecovery/README.md

 ```

-For the following instruction you should check the specific commands in circuits/package.json to set your data
+Before following the below instructions, make sure to have copied your raw email into a .eml file inside ./packages/circuits/tests

-## Generate the inputs with
+## Generate the inputs
+Here you should replace the
+`--wallet-address` ,  `--plain-email-address` and `--salt-string` inside package.json scripts.

 ```bash
 # CWD = root folder